MakerBogans/bazbot/README.md

 The basic bot is designed to be super simple and reliable.
 It's no good if we're working on Baz and we break it and posts are missed.
 For this reason, the main bot is separate from the 'worker'.

 The worker listens for bot messages, executes those asynchronously, and returns data which will be printed out by the main bot.
 Since we will be invoking some kind of large-language model (probably GPT 3.5-turbo), the bot will take some time to respond.
-The bot shows 'typing' while processing is going on.
+The bot shows 'typing' while it's waiting for a worker response.

 `src/main` is the main bot.
 This imports `src/vectors.py` for the embeddings duties.
 This is invoked with a plain `python main.py`.